TIMEX Marlin Reissue - Mechanical Timex, 2017

-A couple pictures, above and below, of a model wearing the Marlin Reprint, from the Japan Timex website only.
+A couple pictures, above and below, of a model wearing the Marlin reissue, from the TIMEX Japan website.
 Further below, review from Japanese magazine called FINEBOYS.
 There is more, keep scrolling!

 Above, one of my 1950s Timex Marlins.
 Non-luminous hands and dial.
 I love the red seconds hand, common in the '50s.

 Crown is cool.
 My pics, with 8x mag loupe.
 Notice the "teeth" are not v-shaped, but wave-shaped, and "engage" with your finger/thumb as you wind it.
 Better grip.
-Timex Jp first showed this.
+TIMEX Japan first showed us this.
 It's a lovely crown.